 OVMAP estimates that the annual cost to fully implement Mitigation Measure PS-1 could be approximately \$109,000, depending on the severity of the impact (L. Kirk, pers. comm., December 2003).
 This is considered an ongoing post-implementation cost that will continue for the life of the project.
 Post-implementation costs are to be shared equally by LADWP and Inyo County as described in EIR/EIS Section 2.2.2.2.
-In June 2012, LADWP paid OVMAP \$2,211.50 which represents one half of the cost of monitoring and control of mosquitoes resulting from the LORP between the dates of October 1, 2011 and December 31, 2011.
+During Fiscal Year 2012-13 LADWP paid OVMAP \$16,447.27.